Operation Snap (Dashcam footage)

 We need your statement; we need to fully understand the situation and people have a right to have matters heard in a court of law.
 Please fill in the web form Operation Snap.
 We will be in touch if you are required to attend court and support you through the process.

 The evidence which you provide to the police by way of the submission of digital media footage and a statement will be reviewed by a Police Prosecutor to firstly establish if an offence has been committed and to identify the specific offence.
-The information will then be passed to the Dorset Police Central Ticket Office where the offence will be processed and certain paperwork will be sent to the driver of the offending vehicle.
+For cases recommended to proceed, staff from the Dorset Central Ticket Office will serve Notice of Intended Prosecution to the registered keeper of the vehicle requiring the identity of the driver.

 The offending driver will not be provided with your details.
 However on the rare occasion that the offence which you have reported results in a court appearance, then at this stage the offending driver will become aware of your name but not your address or any other personal details.

-The types of offences that Operation Snap deal with generally have a 6 month time limit for prosecution.
-The police also have a strict legal obligation to inform the offending driver of the offence which they have committed usually within 14 days of that incident.
+The types of offences that Operation Snap deals with generally have a 6 month time limit for prosecution.
+In order to identify the driver committing the offence, police must also usually serve a Notice of Intended Prosecution to the registered keeper of the vehicle concerned within 14 days of the offence.
 Please make sure you have uploaded your submissions as soon as possible.
 Police can usually only continue with submissions that are received within 7 days of the incident.

 If you have footage of any other types of offences that are not road traffic related and are not covered by Operation Snap then it is suggested that you contact the relevant authority which generally tends to be the police or the local authority and provide them with the footage.
 Dorset Police can be contacted via email@example.com